North Holland Tour

 - Ferry fares en route

-- Free limited WiFi in lounge & on deck (for more than 100 MB, there will be a surcharge.)
+- Free limited WiFi in the lounge & on deck (for more than 100 MB, there will be a surcharge.)

 - GPS tracks on request